robotkoruslan/metalist/README.md

 3. Run commands `mkdir mongo_data` && `chown -R mongodb:mongodb mongo_data` for mongodb volumes.

+4. Rename .env.sample to .env.

-4. Run `npm run docker:serve` to start the docker container in development mode.
+5. Run `npm run docker:serve` to start the docker container with app in development mode.

-5. Run `npm run watch`.
-It should automatically restart node server in docker container.
+6. Run `npm run watch`.
+It must automatically restart node server when the files are changed.

 ## Testing